CLI Scripts in a Nette Application

 Debug vs. Production

-We have to ask ourselves: “Who will run the CLI script?”
+We must ask the question: “Who will run the CLI script?”

-In my applications, it's always me or a fellow developer, or cron.
-Therefore, for CLI scripts I always turn on debug mode.
-If the script fails, a stack trace will pop up on me and I will read where the error is.
-If the cron script fails, the stack trace will be emailed to me (cron sends any stdout and stderr to the account under which the task is running).
-If you have it like me, let me just point out that you won't find anything in log/ folder when in debug mode.
+In my applications, it’s always me, a colleague developer, or cron.
+Therefore, I always enable debug mode for CLI scripts.
+If the script fails, a stack trace is displayed, and I can read where the error is.
+If a cron script fails, the stack trace is emailed to me (cron sends any stdout and stderr to the email account under which the task runs).
+If this is the case for you as well, just a reminder that in debug mode, you won't find anything in the log/ directory.

-We can obtain services for CLI scripts from DI container, but the configuration for web or CLI could vary.
-Most common way to create DI container is by using Bootstrap class, which is loaded by Composer.
-Nette Sandbox does it in the same way and me too.
+We will get services for CLI scripts from the DI container, but its configuration for the web or CLI may differ.
+The current trend in creating a DI container (and Nette Sandbox does it this way too) is using the Bootstrap class, which is loaded by Composer.
+I do it basically the same way:

 namespace App;